 In general, residential areas of Hanoi offer quite the same facilities but with different quality.
 Expats will have to consider what they really want, a private pool with open-air or just a shared indoor pool?
 Fine wine and dine or just a canteen to have some local food?
 After determining this point, you will have a clearer image of where you want to live.

-All in all, it is a must for expats to consider these 4 features so that they can live in their dream home at an affordable prices.
+All in all, it is a must for ex-pats to consider these 4 features so that they can live in their dream home at an affordable price.
 If you need to find a rental apartment, please contact us:

 Hotline: 0934 363 998